 Section "SSH Remote Administration Protocol" in the Admin Guide provides instructions for configuring the inactivity time period for remote administrative session termination.
-The timeout value in specified in minutes.
-The range is from 0 to 35791.
-A value of 0 means there is no inactivity timeout enforced.

 Component Testing Assurance Activities: For each method of remote administration, the evaluator shall perform the following test:

 a) Test 1: The evaluator follows the guidance documentation to configure several different values for the inactivity time period referenced in the component.
 For each period configured, the evaluator establishes a remote interactive session with the TOE.
 The evaluator then observes that the session is terminated after the configured time period.